psaris/funq/README.md

 ## The Errors

-Any typos or errors are listed [here](errata.adoc) and are incorporated into recent printings of the book.
+Any typos or errors are listed [here](errata.adoc) and are incorporated into recent printings of the book as well as the kindle version.

 ## The Swag